ChristopherBarrington/scamp/docs/content/usage-guide/_index.md

 ## Analysis configuration

 A `parameters.yaml` file is used to described all aspects of a project and should serve as a record for parameters used in the pipeline.
-Passing Nextflow parameters on the command line via `--parameter` mechanism should be avoided; this would create an unexpected structure in the parameters object that may not be accounted for and prevent the pipeline launching.
+It will be passed to Nextflow as a parameter using `--scamp-file`.

 The structure of `parameters.yaml` allows aspects of a project to be recorded alongside multiple analyses that can contain multiple datasets in a plain text and human readable format. `parameters.yaml` keys that being with underscores are reserved by {scamp} and should not be used in other keys.
 At the first level, the project (`_project`) and analysis stanzas are specified, the latter can have any name but should be reasonably filename-safe.
 Within analysis stanzas there are datasets which can also be freely (but sensibly) named.